Nini3010/AI_Intro/ai_ue/ex1/documentation.md

 ## 4. Design Decisions

+- Python:\
+  Python was chosen for its simplicity and readability.
+NumPy supports efficient matrix and array operations, which were essential for this program.

-- Matrix representation for puzzle board state: Easily
+- Matrix Representation for Puzzle Board State: \
+  The sliding puzzle board is represented as a matrix to naturally align with its 2D structure.
+This choice enables intuitive operations like tile swapping and position calculations.
+NumPy enhances performance and provides a variety of built-in functions for matrix manipulation.

-- Class Representation for Node:
+- Class Representation for Node: \
-  Is used for keeping track of the path taken to the goal.
-  We preferred this over a list.
+  The Node class allows efficient tracking of the solution path to the goal.
+The class-based approach is preferred over a list for better organization, extensibility, and clarity.

-- Global Variables for Goal State: Easily accessible and unchangig goal matrix and cached goal states
+- Global Variables for Goal State \
+  Using global variables for the goal matrix and cached goal states ensures they remain consistent and accessible throughout the program.
+This eliminates the need to pass these variables through the whole program and therefore simplifying code.

-- Split between single puzzle and measurement of all heuristics for multiple puzzles:
+- Split Between Single Puzzle and Measurement of All Heuristics \
+  The workflows for solving a single puzzle and evaluating heuristics over multiple puzzles differ significantly.
+Separating them simplifies the code and ensures each functionality is optimized for its purpose.
+Single puzzle solving focuses on finding a solution, while heuristic measurement emphasizes comparative performance metrics.

 ## 5. Discussions

-- Scalability: The current design scales with puzzle size, but performance may degrade for larger matrices due to computational and memory overhead.
-- Heuristic Trade-offs: While Manhattan generally performs better than Hamming for sliding puzzles, choosing heuristics based on problem constraints could improve efficiency.
-- Modularity: Functions and classes are designed modularly, making future enhancements (e.g., additional heuristics) straightforward.
-- Performance Optimization: Storing visited states and open nodes in bytes minimizes memory usage.
+- Admissible Heuristic:
+- How to see which heuristic is better: Highest cost while still admissible